We regularly meet once per week for chanting liturgy (gongyo) and meditation service.

 Check the Calendar for Dharma talk topics, schedule changes, and special events such as retreats, potlucks, and Sangha outings.

 An ordained person is available to perform weddings, funerals, and more.
 Please contact us for information.
 We are LGBTQIA+ affirming and inclusive.
+We are in solidarity with the movement for Black lives and immigrant sanctuary.

 Great River Tendai Sangha is part of the Japanese Tendai-shu Buddhist tradition.
 Our local sangha is a branch of the Tendai Buddhist Institute and New York Betsuin in Canaan, NY.
 The Tendai Buddhist Institute is designated as the North American headquarters and representative of the Tendai head temple Enryaku-ji, Tendai’s worldwide headquarters on Mt.
 Hiei in Japan.